-As of December 31, 2006, we had a 45.4% interest in HLGE and a 36.6% interest in TCL.
-As of June 30, 2008, we had a 45.4% interest in HLGE and a 34.4% interest in TCL.
+As of December 31, 2007, we had a 45.39% equity interest in HLGE and a 34.42% equity interest in TCL.
+As of December 31, 2008, our interests in these two companies remained unchanged.
 See "Item 5.
 Operating and Financial Review and Prospects - Business Expansion and Diversification Plan."
 Set forth below are risks related to our equity interests in these entities.